datacamp-content/courses-introduction-to-shell/chapter2.md

 To find out,
 look at the head of `people/agarwal.txt`.

+FIXME: need to convert this to an MCQ with console code.

 *** =hint

 `head` takes the path to a file as its sole parameter.